Wohlstand/MyMusic/OldChildish/README.md

 card, which I loved very much, and thanks to which I loved myself OPL3 chip.

 -------------
-**These files will don't sound norma if you'll play them via Windows default MIDI synthesizer, called as "Microsoft GS".**
+**These files will don't sound normally if you'll play them via Windows default MIDI synthesizer, called as "Microsoft GS".**
 -------------

 # List of files